northeastern-rc/rc-public-documentation/docs/source/first_steps/passwordlessssh.md

 If you are getting these types of errors, it could be because of the following reasons:

 1. You still need to set up passwordless SSH.
-If so, follow the steps below to set up passwordless SSH.
+If so, you can follow the steps below to set up passwordless SSH.
 1. When requesting a compute node from the login node, you may have forgotten to include the `--x11` option.
-For more details, please see this example [srun](https://rc-docs.northeastern.edu/en/latest/using-discovery/srun.html?highlight=X11#srun-examples) command.
+Please see this example [srun](https://rc-docs.northeastern.edu/en/latest/using-discovery/srun.html?highlight=X11#srun-examples) command.
 :::
 :::::
 ::::::